-Required Evidence College Response advances and The College fulfills this requirement: • Please insert a link to where past Council meeting materials can be accessed OR where the process for requesting thes This has been standard practice for the College since June 2016.
-The College's Council Meeting web page notes upcoming meet Minutes and Materials from past meetings.
-This can be found here.
-Agendas, Minutes and Materials are not removed from the indefinitely.
-If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
-Additional comments for clarification (optional) ings as well as a list of available Agence Notice of Discipline Hearings are posted at least one month in advance and include a link to allegations posted on the public register.
-The College fulfills this requirement: • Please insert a link to the College's Notice of Discipline Hearings.
+Required Evidence College Response a.
+With respect to Council meetings: The College fulfills this requirement: Yes i.
+Notice of Council meeting and relevant materials are posted at least one week in advance; and ii.
+Council meeting materials remain accessible on the College's website for a minimum of 3 years, or a process for requesting materials is clearly outlined.
+This has been standard practice for the College since June 2016.
+The College's Council Meeting web page notes upcoming meeting Minutes and Materials from past meetings.
+This can be found •b.
+Notice of Discipline Hearings are posted at least one month in advance and include a link to allegations posted on the public register.The College fulfills this requirement: • Please insert a link to the College's Notice of Discipline Hearings.
 The link to the College's Notice of Discipline Hearings: https://cpo.on.ca/public/discipline/upcoming-hearing-schedule/ .
-Each public register profile, where the Notice of Hearing is posted.
-Public links to the hearing are made available on this page as weaking the second seco
+Eac public register profile, where the Notice of Hearing is posted.
+Public links to the hearing are made available on this page as well as the second public register profile, where the Notice of Hearing is posted.
+Public links to the hearing are made available on this page as well as the second public register profile, where the Notice of Hearing is posted.
+Public links to the hearing are made available on this page as well as the second public register profile, where the Notice of Hearing is posted.

 If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
 Choose an item.
-Additional comments for clarification (optional) Measure: 3.3 The College has a Diversity, I Equity, and Inclusion (DEI) Plan.
+Additional comments for clarification (optional) Measure: 3.3 The College has a Diversity, Equity, and Inclusion (DEI) Plan.
 Required Evidence College Response a.
 The DEI plan is reflected in the Council's strategic planning activities and appropriately resourced within the organization to support relevant operational initiatives (e.g., DEI training for staff).
-The College fulfills this requirement: Please insert a link to the College's DEI plan.
-Please insert a link to the Council meeting minutes where DEI was discussed as part of strategic planning and appropriate resonnumber.
-If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
-The Health Equity Impact Assessment was approved at the June 2024 Council Meeting .
+Please insert a link to the College's DEI plan.
+Please insert a link to the Council meeting minutes where DEI was discussed as part of strategic planning and appropriate resonumber.
+Partially urces were approved and indicate page If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
+The Health Equity Impact Assessment was approved at the June 2024 Council Meeting.
 The EDI working group is in the process of developing the EDI plan based on the results of the equity impact assessment and in alignment with the College's strategic plan.
 The draft EDI plan is scheduled for its second review by the Working Group in January 2025 with the potential to be approved at the February 2025 Executive Committee and March 2025 Council meetings.
-The Working Group reports to Council each quarter on its activities and the December 2024 report can be viewed on page 31 here and reported to the membership and public via the College's publication, Headlines , on a quarterly basis.
-Yes b.
-The College conducts Equity Impac Assessments to ensure tha decisions are fair and that policy, or program, or process not discriminatory.
-Further clarification: The College fulfills this requirement: Yes Please insert a link to the Equity Impact Assessments conducted by the College and indicate the page number OR please briefly of Equity Impact Assessments.
-If the Equity Impact Assessments are not publicly accessible, please provide examples of the circumstances (e.g., applied to a Equity Impact Assessments were conducted.
-Colleges are best placed to determine The EDI Working Group completed an Equity Impact Assessment which was approved at the June 2024 Council Meeting (pg.76).
-Th construction of the College's EDI plan, which is expected to be approved by the Council in 2025. e assessment has informed the If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
-Choose an item.
-Additional comments for clarification (optional)
+The Working Group reports to Council each quarter on its activities and the December 2024 report can be viewed on page 31 here and reported to the membership and public via the College's publication, Headlines, on a quarterly basis.
+Yes

+b.
+The College conducts Equity Impact

+Assessments to ensure that

+decisions are fair and that a

+policy, or program, or process is

+not discriminatory.